avlk/oppc/docs/method.md

 ![Streaming approach](assets/images/method-streaming-approach.png)

 In a picture, a laminar airflow is passing with a constant speed, **V**(mm), through the camera **DOF**(mm) - depth of field zone.
 DOF is illuminated by a powerful light source - it should be powerful enough to keep camera exposure time short.
-To photograph all passing air we need **FPS**=V/DOF frames per second.
+To photograph all passing air we will need **FPS**=V/DOF frames per second.

-A camera with sensor size __Xs\*Ys__(mm), pixel pitch **Pp**(um) - pixels are usually rectangular, and sensor resolution __X\*Y__=(Xs\*1000/Pp, Ys\*1000/Pp), needs to see some area across the beam of the light source - camera FOV.
+A camera with sensor size __Xs\*Ys__(mm), pixel pitch **Pp**(um) - pixels are usually rectangular, and sensor resolution __X\*Y__=(Xs\*1000/Pp, Ys\*1000/Pp), needs to see some area across the beam of the light source - camera FOV=HFOV\*VFOV (field of view, mm\*mm).

 A lens provides the DOF for the camera at some focusing distance.
 At a minimal focusing distance, MFD(mm), the lens provides the best magnification, but the smallest FOV.

+Then the challenge is that we ideally need a camera with very high resolution in MPix to work continuously at high FPS, using a very fast connection (USB3, or MIPI DSI with 4 lanes), and a lens with the best optical resolution.
+This is why:
+- The volume processed in one shot will be defined by HFOV\*VFOV\*DOF, and a total airflow would be limited by HFOV\*VFOV\*DOF\*FPS;
+- We need to [process a significant air volume](#processed-air-volume) to count pollen particles at lower concentrations, thus we want to increase either FPV, FOV, or DOF;
+- Increasing FOV means that the area covered by the sensor pixels increases, but it is not that easy as zooming the lens out.
+We want to see pollen particles as some significant blobs in the picture.
+Suppose that we'd like to see a 20um pollen grain as an 8-pixel blob, and an 8-MPix camera sensor is 3840 pixels wide.
+Then our HFOV would cover no more than 20E-3/8\*3840=9.6mm.
+That's small, and to increase it we can only select more expensive cameras with more megapixels.
+- Increasing DOF generally requires selecting a proper lens, probably with a smaller aperture.
+Those beasts are not easy to find and there are not so many lenses out there created for this type of job, as we'll later see.
+So, we'll use whatever we could find and won't have much choice.
+- Increasing FPS is a way to go, but it generally requires fast interfaces.
+Let's consider [an 8.3MPix IMX334 sensor working a 45FPS](https://docs.baslerweb.com/daa3840-45um), as used in a prototype build: with a resolution of 3840\*2160, 45FPS and 12bits per pixel it requires 3840\*2160\*45\*12=4.478 GBit/s data link, which then is topping a USB3.0 SuperSpeed connection.
+- In general, increasing FPS and data rate requires more processing power of an embedded computer that is going to pre-process the image flow, but it seems like a lesser problem nowadays.

+It is easy to see that the practical limit here is the sensor.
+As MPix in a sensor is tightly coupled to HFOV\*VFOV, and MPix\*FPS are limited by an obtainable physical connection, the whole system is limited by the amount of airflow it can process with this method.

+Another practical limit is the cost - selecting faster cameras and better lenses costs more money and the project is easy to go beyond the target cost, not even speaking of R&D costs (in this case - the money I have to throw to buy test parts and check them out).

+To relieve these constraints, [a second method was selected](#shutter-control-approach).

 ### Processed air volume

-The volume that is processed in a single shot is defined as the camera+lend FOV=HFOV\*VFOV (field of view, mm\*mm) area multiplied by the DOF.
+The volume that is processed in a single shot is defined as the camera+lens FOV=HFOV\*VFOV (field of view, mm\*mm) area multiplied by the DOF.
 As we are going to photograph something small, it is already obvious that the size of a FOV would possibly be in the range of millimeters.
 The DOF would also be on a millimeter scale (OK, maybe you don't know yet, but we'll see it soon).

 That's what it practically means: if we have a FOV of, say, 8*\6 mm and a DOF of 2mm, the camera+lens system shoots 8\*6\*2=96 cubic mm. of air in one shot.
 At 30FPS it will process 30\*96=2880 cubic mm and in one hour - 2880*3600=10.368 million cubic mm, or just 10.368 liters of air - that's only 1% of a cubic meter.
 We want to [detect between 100 and 10000 particles per cubic meter](project_goals.md#objective-technical-data), and at the lowest concentration, the system would see just one pollen particle in an hour.
 Rather it would see 24 particles in 24 hours and then we say - yes, the pollen concentration is somewhere around 100/cubic.m.
 The system would work but would have a very slow response, which is unwanted.